-Massachusetts Public Holidays 2017
+Massachusetts State Holidays

 Massachusetts celebrates holidays that are recognized by the federal government including Washington’s Birthday, Memorial Day and Independence Day.
 On federally recognized holidays, federal and state offices are closed.
 Employees at those agencies are paid for those holidays.
 If the holiday falls on a Saturday, it is celebrated on the preceding Friday and if it falls on a Sunday, it is celebrated on the following Monday.

 The state celebrates some holidays that are considered state holidays.
 Patriots’ Day is celebrated the third Monday in April, a holiday only celebrated by Massachusetts and Maine.
 The holiday is to recognize the patriots who fought for the country’s independence.
 Suffolk County celebrates Evacuation Day on March 17, commemorating the day when the British troops evacuated Boston during the Revolutionary War.
 Suffolk County also celebrates Bunker Hill Day on June 17 which commemorates the Battle of Bunker Hill.

 Massachusetts is one of only a few states that does provide overtime pay for holidays and has laws in place that allow employees time from work on certain holidays and Sundays.
 State law also states that if there is a collective bargaining agreement in place that provides for premium pay on Sunday or holidays, all employees, even if they do not belong to the union, must be given premium pay for holiday work.